Department Campus Address:

 Office: (513) 556-3300

 Welcome to the Department of Political Science, a department with national impact and global reach.
 We appreciate your interest in our programs and would be excited to have you join us in our study of politics.
+We also encourage you to review this informational video about our department and its academic programs.

 The expertise of the University of Cincinnati's Department of Political Science is oriented to challenge established understandings of politics in fundamental ways and is positioned to translate new discoveries about those fundamentals into practical analysis that advances thinking in the political world.
 In sum, we are interested in big political questions and how they impact the real world.
 The department's faculty and students, thus, engage in pursuit of knowledge at the nexus of theory and policy advancing UC's overall institutional strengths in applied learning and discovery.